greasysock/MeleeHD-Submission-Helper/readme.md

 ###Requirements:

-- Firefox - Only requred if testing autosubmit feature (which is currently broken)
+- Firefox - Only required if testing autosubmit feature (which is currently broken)

 - Inkscape